tudorcebere/profile/_posts/2023-10-01-1st_year_resources.md

 * [The Elements of Style](https://www.bartleby.com/lit-hub/the-elements-of-style)
 * [How to write a great paper by S.P Jones](https://www.microsoft.com/en-us/research/academic-program/write-great-research-paper/)

 I am a big fan of [Oded Goldreich](https://www.wisdom.weizmann.ac.il/~oded/on-ideas.html).
-His books and blog posts are a mine of gold, yet I will only highlight two of them
+His books and blog posts are a mine of gold, yet I will only highlight two of them:
 * [How to write a paper by O Goldreich](https://www.wisdom.weizmann.ac.il/~oded/writing.html)
 * [On the emotional difficulty of conducting research by O. Goldreich](https://www.wisdom.weizmann.ac.il/~oded/on-ideas.html)